brunomuniz-encora/poc-starlingx-messages/Demo.md

 # Poc-StarlingX

-This is an application developed as a proof of concept for the StarlingX system.
+This is an application developed as a proof of concept for the StarlingX Platform.

 The application simulates a network of anti-virus scanners running independently and geographically monitoring for threats.
 When the scan detects threats above